 And this couldn’t be further from the truth (although some really don’t care anymore, and that’s totally fine!)!

-These people actually had a reason for why they canceled in the first place and finding out that reason will help you shape your message in a way that you get inside your customers’ heads!
+These people actually had a reason for why they canceled in the first place, and finding out that reason will help you shape your message so that you get inside your customers’ heads!

-Right after each cancellation, we sent a survey asking them of that reason and offering to win them back with a special discount if they decided to do so.
+After each cancellation, we sent a survey asking them for that reason and offering to win them back with a special discount if they decided to do so.

-We received extremely helpful feedback that literally transformed how our page looked when we moved from Kickstarter to Indiegogo (more on this later).
+We received constructive feedback that literally transformed how our page looked when we moved from Kickstarter to Indiegogo (more on this later).